 Sometime near the end of the 19th century, before the federal government started making rules and regulations to make things safe for the populace, some people got together to figure out some fire safety suggestions and recommendations.

-These suggestions were made particularly because of the hazards of the then new electrical wiring, but as the years passed these suggestions included other fire hazards.
+These suggestions were made particularly because of new protective sprinkling systems and the hazards of the then new electrical wiring, but as the years passed these suggestions included other fire hazards.